 In Derbyshire we are committed to local implementation of the National Healthy Child Programme which coordinates services and support for children of all ages and is the responsibility of all agencies.
 A particular aspect of this work is Derbyshire's early intervention agenda.
 In early years settings this means providing support during pregnancy and the first five years of a child's life.
 The early intervention programme involves strengthening the relationship between maternity services and other agencies, expanding and strengthening the health visiting service (Health Visiting Implementation plan) and the on-going development of the Family Nurse Partnership.
+A focus on working with the whole family is an important aspect.

 The early intervention programme in Derbyshire includes a range of evidence-based programmes aimed at improving health in early years.
-These include breastfeeding support, the HENRY programme (health, exercise and early nutrition for pre-school children), reducing smoking in pregnancy, the childhood vaccination programme and the Healthy Start initiative.
+These include breastfeeding support, the HENRY programme (health, exercise and early nutrition for pre-school children), reducing smoking in pregnancy, the childhood vaccination programme, oral health promotion and the Healthy Start initiative.
 Other important initiatives are the provision of parenting and family support and a range of antenatal and postnatal initiatives to promote health and wellbeing.
+These initiatives are particularly important for disadvantaged families who may be experiencing poverty or social exclusion.

-Delivering this new model of support for families involves close collaboration with primary care, the voluntary and community sector, Children's Centres, Multi-Agency Teams, the Child and Adolescent Mental Health Service (CAMHS) and other local services.
+Delivering this new model of support for families involves strengthening integration of services and close partnership working and collaboration across primary and secondary care, maternity services, the voluntary and community sector, Children's Centres, Multi-Agency Teams, the Child and Adolescent Mental Health Service (CAMHS) and other local services.
+Ensuring an appropriately skilled front-line workforce is a core part of delivery.